Artist uses bark to pass Mi'kmaq tradition to younger generations | CBC News

 "Before I even get to that point where I'm ready to harvest, you know there's a lot of teachings that were passed down to me and there's protocols that I have to do beforehand....
 I'm taking a look at the tree, I'm feeling it and then I make the cut.
 If it's ready, then it's going to tell me it's ready.
 But, if it's not, I just leave the tree and I move on."

-The birchbark is used as a base.
-Porcupine quills are inserted into the bark to create shapes and patterns.
+The birchbark is used as a base or fabric.
+Porcupine quills are inserted or stitched into the bark to create shapes and patterns.

-If it is harvested correctly, it can be gathered in a way that will not cause permanent damage to the tree.
+If it is harvested correctly, Peter-Paul said it can be gathered in a way that will not cause permanent damage to the tree.

 "I'm really inspired by the older pieces of quillwork and I like to stay true to my ancestors' designs," Peter-Paul said.
 "It comes to me in dreams, like the different styles and stuff like that and colours."

-An exhibit of Peter-Paul's quillwork is now on display at Receiver Coffee on Victoria Row until July 12.
+An exhibit of Peter-Paul's quillwork is now on display at Receiver Coffee on Victoria Row in Charlottetown until July 12.

 In the meantime, she hopes to begin harvesting Island birchbark in the coming weeks, as soon as the weather begins to warm up.